xcontcom/billiard-fractals/docs/article.md

 }
 ```

-These constructions reproduce the symbolic edges of Fibonacci-based patterns and may be interpreted as recursive encoding schemes.
+These constructions reproduce the symbolic edges of Fibonacci-based patterns and can be interpreted as recursive encoding schemes derived directly from the observed geometry.

 <details><summary>Toward Generalization</summary>